 Much to the dismay of locals, the lovely Bellita on Cotham Hill closed in 2021 – but its replacement Rock Salt offers new culinary delights.
 Here co-founders Harris Massey of Dishoom and former Dhamaka chef Kedar Subedi bring together many years of experience to create a unique fusion restaurant which offers both Indian and Chinese cuisine, with sweet and sour chicken sitting alongside their signature lamb raan.

-Originally a food truck in Glastonbury, Thali Cafe now have restaurants dotted all over Bristol.
+Originally a food truck in Glastonbury, Thali Cafe now has restaurants dotted all over Bristol.
 Authentic Indian dishes are served ‘Thali’ style: a way of eating in India where a selection of dishes are served on one big steel plate.
 Fan favourites include the Goan fish curry, a crispy paneer dish and the spinach daal, served with fresh spinach and a handful of aubergine curry.
 Fresh ingredients, great flavours, and a relaxed atmosphere – a winning combination.
-Branches in Clifton, Easton, Montpelier, Southville and Totterdown.

-Bosco is a great pizza spot on Whiteladies Road where you can watch your Neapolitan style pizza being cooked on a wood-fired oven.
+Bosco is a great Italian restaurant on Whiteladies Road where you can watch your Neapolitan style pizza being cooked on a wood-fired oven.
 It’s not all about the pizza though: must-try dishes include the arancini (heaven), and the rigatoni with pancetta and pecorino.
 They do a perfect Aperol Spritz too.